 NOTE: The General settings Click-and-hold & special gesture functions activate cycle slide/porta.
 Click and hold when adding a note to cycle through slide & porta event modes.

-When the slide note is reached the pitch of any overlapping standard note will start sliding toward the slide note, reaching the same pitch at the end of the slide note event.
-In this way the length of the slide note controls the duration of the slide.
-Chords - If several notes are slid as part of a chord, the topmost note is used as the reference for the pitch offset (see picture below).
-The chord is slid, so the topmost note reaches the same pitch as the slide note.
+When the slide note is reached the pitch of any overlapping notes will start sliding toward the slide note, reaching the same pitch at the end of the slide note event.
+The length of the slide note controls the duration of the slide.
+Chords - If notes are overlapping so they form part of a chord, the topmost note is used as the reference for the pitch offset (see picture below).
+The chord slides so the topmost note reaches the same pitch as the slide note.
 After the slide event ends, notes still remain offset from their original pitch.

 NOTE: Slide events have all the usual note properties (velocity, panning, cutoff and resonance, etc).
 During slides all note properties move toward those set in the slide note.
 Slides themselves do NOT produce sound, although they allow preview when created/moved.

-The Portamento command (11) affects only the transition from one note to the next.
+The Portamento command applies only to the transition from one note to the next.
 That is, causes a quick slide at the transition between notes.
 The effect is most audible when large tone intervals are made between the notes.
 The Portamento indicator should be set on the note to receive the portamento effect.

 Slide color groups are also used with the Mono mode in the polyphony settings (see Miscellaneous Channel Settings).
 Mono mode applies to each color group separately.
 So using all four colors actually can result in a polyphony of up to 4 voices at once.